Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • ISO 14067: product carbon footprint.

-• European Climate Law (2021): 2050 neutrality.
+• European Climate Law (2021): climate neutrality by 2050.

-• EU Taxonomy Regulation (EU 2020/852): sustainability criteria for investments.
+• EU Taxonomy Regulation (EU) 2020/852: sustainability criteria for investments.

-Benefits of Adopting ISO 14068
+Benefits of adopting ISO 14068-1

 • Access to global markets with increasing climate requirements.

-• Prevents greenwashing thanks to verified audits.
+• Reduced greenwashing risk thanks to independent audits.

-Challenges and Limitations
+Challenges and limitations

 • Implementation cost for SMEs.